-What is the impact (if any) on real estate of local common law in Japan?
+1.2 What is the impact (if any) on real estate of local common law in your country?

 Under the Constitution, local governments are authorised to enact local regulations within the scope of the law, and some of these local regulations substantially affect use of land.